macanv/BERT-BiLSTM-CRF-NER/README.md

 cd BERT-BiLSTM-CRF-NER/
 python3 setup.py install
 ```

+## UPDATE:
+1. fix Missing loss error
+2. add label_list params in train process, so you can using -label_list xxx to special labels in training process.

 ## Train model:
 You can use -help to view the relevant parameters of the training named entity recognition model, where data_dir, bert_config_file, output_dir, init_checkpoint, vocab_file must be specified.
 ```angular2html